mjoe67886/FAST-Documentation/docs/addon_enable.md

 Make sure it looks like image below, save the file and restart Blender, now the Add-on will be automatically enabled at Blender startup.
-You may have to disable and re-enable SUPER SOLID MODE! in Add-on Preferences to see the changes take effect.
+You may have to disable and re-enable FAST ANIMATION STUDIO TOOLS! in Add-on Preferences to see the changes take effect.
 If your change to the code doesn't work for any reason, undo the changes you made in your text editor (I recommend Notepad++) save, and restart Blender...
-...you may have to disable and re-enable SUPER SOLID MODE! in Add-on Preferences to see the changes take effect
+...you may have to disable and re-enable FAST ANIMATION STUDIO TOOLS! in Add-on Preferences to see the changes take effect

 ![tag](img/SUPER-SOLID-MODE! - User Manual_Page_19_Image_0003.jpg)